Saususge/moyai-ascii-generator/README.md

 ########################################################################################
 ########################################################################################
 ```
-looks too long but it's fine in the console (or terminal)
+It might look too long, but it's fine when displayed in the console (or terminal).